City Connection: Development and release

 City Connection was developed by Jaleco and released in Japanese arcades in July 1985.
 In North America, the game was licensed to Kitkorp and published as Cruisin.
-Many of the game's stages feature an arrangement of Tchaikovsky's Piano Concerto No. 1.
-The song used when Clarice hits one of the flag-waving cats is "Flohwalzer", known in Japan as "Neko Funjatta" (lit.
+Many of the game's stages feature an arrangement of "Tchaikovsky's Piano Concerto No. 1".
+The song used when Clarice hits one of the flag-waving cats is "Der Flohwalzer", known in Japan as "Neko Funjatta" (lit.
 "I Stepped on the Cat"), while another stage features a remix of the song "Highway Star" by Deep Purple.
 City Connection is credited as being one of the first to use new music tracks for each stage as opposed to recycling one song.
 The car the player controls throughout the game is a Honda City hatchback, which is believed to be the source for the game's title.
 Jaleco based the game's concept on Namco's Pac-Man (1980) and Alpha Denshi's Make Trax (1981).

 City Connection was ported to several consoles, including the Nintendo Entertainment System (NES), ZX Spectrum, and MSX.
 The NES version, which was Jaleco's first release for the system in North America, replaces Clarice with an unnamed male protagonist (though the Famicom release does feature Clarice), alongside other minor differences.
 The Japanese Family Computer (Famicom) version is included in the compilations Jaleco Collection Vol. 1 (2003) for PlayStation and JaJaMaru Jr. Denshoki Jaleco Memorial (2004) for Game Boy Advance.
 The NES versions were digitally re-released on the Virtual Console service for the Wii in 2008, and the Nintendo 3DS and Wii U in 2013.
 A version for Japanese cellular phones was published in 2002 through i-Mode devices.
 Mediakite produced a port of the arcade game for Windows in 2003, while Jaleco produced a remake titled City Connection DX for mobile phones in Japan.
 Hamster Corporation released a digital version of the game under their Arcade Archives series for the PlayStation 4 in 2014, and for the Nintendo Switch in 2018.
 The NES version was released on the Nintendo Classics service in 2019.